Namaqua National Park Marine Protected Area

-The Namaqua National Park Marine Protected Area is an inshore conservation region in Namaqualand in the Northern Cape province in the territorial waters of South Africa.
+The Namaqua National Park Marine Protected Area is an inshore conservation region in Namaqualand at the Northern Cape province along the territorial waters of South Africa.
 It is closely associated with the Namaqua National Park, with which it has a common border and management.

 History

 Purpose

-A marine protected area is defined by the IUCN as "A clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".
+A marine protected area is defined by the IUCN as "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".

-This MPA is the first protection to critically endangered coastal ecosystem types in the Namaqua bioregion.
-The Northern Cape will benefit from additional ecotourism.
+This MPA is the first protection applied to critically endangered coastal ecosystem types in the Namaqua bioregion.
+The Northern Cape also benefits from additional ecotourism.
 Detailed ecosystem mapping and monitoring has been ongoing in this region since 1976 so this area can provide a baseline to understand human impacts of harvesting, mining, introduction of alien species and climate change.